FY 2016

 IMG_0328

-We hope that all organizations will make use of the learnings and connections gained through their activities and continue their activities in the future!
+I hope that all of the organizations will continue their activities in the future, making use of the learnings and connections gained through their activities!

 IMG_0374